KISHOREkevin/Job-crm-application/README.md

 * then run the command `docker-compose up`.
 * then go to `http://localhost:5173/` and access the application.

-**Note : In computer , company can be manages as well as users , but in mobiles users management only be done in this project,  company management not allowed in this project**
+**Note : In computer , company can be managed as well as users , but in mobiles users management only be done in this project,  company management not allowed in this project**